 Organ transplantation is regulated in India through The Transplantation of Human Organs Act, 1994.
-This act provides provision for the constitution of authorization committee which investigates the ethical aspect of a kidney transplant.
+This act provides provision for the constitution of the authorization committee which investigates the ethical aspect of a kidney transplant.

 The function of this committee is to ensure that there should be no financial transaction between the donor and recipient, and the link between the donor and recipient should be made available to this committee.
-It also examines the reason why donor is offering his kidney to the recipient, and if there is any involvement of tout.
+It also examines the reason why the donor is offering his kidney to the recipient, and if there is any involvement of tout.
 This committee also has the power to examine if the donor has given free consent and is not a drug addict.

 The authorization committee is formed at two levels.
 One is the state-based authorization committee while the other is a hospital-based authorization committee.
-State committee comprises of Chief Medical Officer of any government hospital, two senior registered medical practitioners of the state who are not the part of the transplant team, two persons of high integrity and social standing, a health secretary or nominee, and Director of health services or nominee.
+The State committee comprises of Chief Medical Officer of any government hospital, two senior registered medical practitioners of the state who are not part of the transplant team, two persons of high integrity and social standing, a health secretary or nominee, and a Director of health services or nominee.

-Hospital-based authorization committee comprises of Medical director of the hospital, two senior registered medical practitioners of the same hospital who are not the part of the transplant team, two persons of high integrity and social standing, a health secretary or nominee, and Director of health services or nominee.
+Hospital-based authorization committee comprises of Medical director of the hospital, two senior registered medical practitioners of the same hospital who are not part of the transplant team, two persons of high integrity and social standing, a health secretary or nominee, and a Director of health services or nominee.

-In case the recipient or donor is foreigner, there should be a certificate issued from a senior official from the embassy of the country of origin to state the relationship between recipient and donor.
+In case the recipient or donor is a foreigner, there should be a certificate issued by a senior official from the embassy of the country of origin to state the relationship between recipient and donor.
 In case there is no Embassy of that country in India, the Government of that country should issue the certificate.

 The decision of the Authorization Committee for approval or rejection should be stated in writing.